Link Search Menu Expand Document

 Property Handlers

-This is a feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound).
-It allows you to customize the conversion of the class properties and the .NET CLR types.
+This feature allows you to handle the transformation of class properties and database columns (inbound/outbound).
+It enables custom conversion between class properties and .NET CLR types.

-The execution of the transformation contains the actual values and the affected ClassProperty object to provide more context.
+Each transformation execution receives the actual value and the affected ClassProperty object for additional context.

 ObjectDescription

-IPropertyHandlerAn interface to mark your class as property handler.
+IPropertyHandlerAn interface to mark your class as a property handler.

-PropertyHandlerAn attribute used to map a property handler into a specific property.
+PropertyHandlerAn attribute used to map a property handler to a specific property.

-PropertyHandlerMapperA mapper used to map into a property handler into a specific property.
+PropertyHandlerMapperA mapper used to map a property handler to a specific property.

-FluentMapperA fluent mapper class used to map into a property handler into a specific property.
+FluentMapperA fluent mapper class used to map a property handler to a specific property.

 Relevant Use-Cases